CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

         SET Leaders_Icon = 'Very strong'
         WHERE School_ID = in_School_ID;
     ELSE
-        -- Raise an error if the score is not within the allowed range SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Invalid value for in_Leader_Score.
+        -- Signal an error if the score is not within the allowed range SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'Invalid value for in_Leader_Score.
 The value must be between 0 and 99.';
     END IF;

-    COMMIT;  -- Confirm the transaction if everything is okay END $$
+    COMMIT;  -- Commit the transaction if everything is okay END $$

+-- Reset the delimiter to the default value
 DELIMITER ;

 ```
 ### Testing the Procedure